PDXChinese/pdxchinese.github.io/_pages/mentoring.md

 ---
 <p><img src="/assets/images/activities/mentoring3.jpg"></p>

 If you want to join our mentorship program, either as a mentor or mentee, please [contact us](http://pdxchinese.org/contact/).
-If prospective mentee is under age 18, parent or guardian needs to fill out the [application](https://docs.google.com/forms/d/e/1FAIpQLSdqvee6XxvmWx8VpyCZu_s-o17OdQXv-5CVznpoapuYV3mRqQ/viewform?usp=sf_link) and then contact us.
+All  prospective mentees are required to fill out the [application](https://docs.google.com/forms/d/e/1FAIpQLSdqvee6XxvmWx8VpyCZu_s-o17OdQXv-5CVznpoapuYV3mRqQ/viewform?usp=sf_link) and then contact us.
+If prospective mentee is under age 18, parent or guardian needs to fill out the application.

 ## Community Mentors